formaxcn/exten-git/README.md

-# Extension Git Sync (exten-git)
+# exten-git

-A Chrome extension that allows you to synchronize your Chrome extensions with a Git repository.
+[exten-git](https://github.com/formaxcn/exten-git) is a Chrome extension that allows you to synchronize your Chrome extensions with a Git repository.
 This tool helps you keep track of your installed extensions and easily replicate your setup across multiple accounts.

 ## Features